Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 Provincial roll-out is categorized as:

-Small province: up to 2 Clusters
+Small province: up to 2 Cluster Modules

-Medium province: up to 3 Clusters
+Medium province: up to 3 Cluster Modules

-Large province: up to 4 Clusters
+Large province: up to 4 Cluster Modules

 The Jasminex platform is built on a standardized engineering and governance template.